mikiya11/FX_MACD/README.md

 # FX_MACD
 ***
 Automatic trading of FX using machine learning
+This trading use MACD which technical indicator

 python 3.8.5.final.0
+pytorch 1.7.1
 oandapyv20 0.6.3

-## How to use
+**How to use**
 1.install pytorch,pandas,numpy,oandapyv20
 2.Input id and token for data/account.txt
 3.Run make_model.py